 If you are new to fishing or are not familiar with West Point Lake, invest in a local guide.
 West Point Lake has several expert guides whose years of experience on the lake will improve your chances of hooking a big fish!

-Ken Bearden has been guiding fishing trips on West Point Lake for over 14 years.
-He’s the founder and operator of the Veteran’s fishing organization, which provides free guided fishing for disabled veterans.
+Ken Bearden has been a guide on West Point Lake for over 15 years.
+He’s the founder and operator of the Veteran’s fishing organization, which provides free guided fishing for veterans.
 Ken is the 2007 West Point Lake Fisherman of the year and 2004 Georgia State Champion.
-Ken specializes in catching Largemouth Bass with artificial bait. https://kenbeardenfishing.com/
+Ken specializes in catching Largemouth Bass with artificial bait.

-Joey Mines is in his 37th year as host of the television show Outdoors with Joey Mines.
-The show features outdoor adventures, interviews with local sportsmen, and promotes responsible preservation of our hunting and fishing areas. http://www.joeymines.com/
+Joey Mines is in his 38th year as host of the television show Outdoors with Joey Mines.
+The show features outdoor adventures, interviews with local sportsmen, and promotes responsible preservation of our hunting and fishing areas.
+Joey knows the ins and outs of West Point Lake and specializes in catching striped and hybrid bass.

 Keith Hudson has 20 years of fishing experience on West Point Lake.
 He specializes in live bait fishing for stripers and hybrids.
 He has won and placed in many bass tournaments on West Point Lake and owns Hudson’s Pro Bass Shop.